bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 Move one step back in the files system (outside of `data`) with `cd .. ` (note the space between cd and ..) and check where you are using the `pwd` and `ls` commands.

 You should now be back in the `unix tutorial` directory.
-In here, create a new directory called `results` using the `mkdir` command and a new empty file by running `touch counts.txt`.
+In here, create a new directory called `results` using the `mkdir` command and a new empty file with the command `touch counts.txt`.
 The `touch` command normally just changes the time the file was last accessed (*"touched"*), but will crate an empty file if it doesn't exist.

 Finally, move the `counts.txt` file into the `results` directory using `mv`.